 Live with ongoing anxiety, overwhelm, or panic

-Struggle with loud environments, noise, or sensory overload
+Struggle with sensory overload (sound, crowds, intensity)

-Are healing from emotional neglect, relational or developmental trauma
+Are healing from emotional neglect, relational, or developmental trauma

 Identify as neurodivergent (ADHD, sensory processing issues, etc.)